Relativiteit/LearningJava/src/NOTES.md

 System.out.println(CM_PER_INCH)}
 }
 ```
-##Data and Time COnversion Charecters
+##Data and Time Conversion Charecters
 you can add certain parameters to print statement to change the formatting of the output.

 ``` System.out.printf("%tc", new Date());